sjberman/nginx-gateway-fabric/tests/README.md

 are similar to the existing conformance tests, but will verify things such as:

 - NGF-specific functionality
-- Non-Functional requirements (NFR) testing (such as performance, scale, etc.)
+- Non-Functional requirements (NFR) testing (such as performance, scale, longevity, etc.)

-When running locally, the tests create a port-forward from your NGF Pod to localhost using a port chosen by the test framework.
+When running locally (functional tests), the tests create a port-forward from your NGF Pod to localhost using a port chosen by the test framework.
 Traffic is sent over this port.
-If running on a GCP VM targeting a GKE cluster, the tests will create an internal LoadBalancer service which will receive the test traffic.
+If running on a GCP VM targeting a GKE cluster (NFR/longevity), the tests will create an internal LoadBalancer service which will receive the test traffic.

 **Important**: Functional tests can only be run on a `kind` cluster.
-NFR tests can only be run on a GKE cluster.
+NFR/longevity tests can only be run on a GKE cluster.

 Directory structure is as follows: